sigurdga/django-by-errors/doc/index.rst

 http://twitter.github.com/bootstrap/getting-started.html.
 It should be alright.

-You need to stop and start the server again, as the new templates folder is only picked up at server start.
+You need to stop and start the server again, as the new templates folder is only picked up at server restart.

-Head over to the web browser and see the page saying "Hello, world!".
+Now, refresh the web browser and see the page saying "Hello, world!".

 Add a *div* tag with class *container* around the *h1* and see how the page changes.

-Change the template by changing the *h1* tag and the title, and add some contents after the *h1*:
+Change the template by changing the *h1* tag and the *title*, and after the *h1* (but inside the new div), print the contents of the ``object_list`` template variable we created above, like this:

 .. code-block:: html+django